daniel-su1/LingoLocate/README.md

 # LingoLocate
-A simple Node program that guesses the language you input!
+A simple Node program that guesses the language of the text you input!

 # Deployment
-To run, use `node index.js "YOUR TEXT HERE"` in the terminal.
+To run, run `node index.js "YOUR TEXT HERE"` in the terminal.